parvanehnikpour/Getting-Started-in-Spatial-Transcriptomics/README.md

 # Best Papers to Start With:

-<h3>Here are some highly recommended review papers for getting started in spatial transcriptomics:</h3>
+<h3>Here are some highly recommended papers for getting started in spatial transcriptomics:</h3>

 I myself started my journey by reading this paper:
 - **Moses, L., & Pachter, L. (2022).
 "Museum of spatial transcriptomics" _Nature Methods_, 19, 534–546.**